Moduli spaces of semitoric systems: The metric

-Now we have characterized convergence in this space in a way which is independent of the sequence $\bn$.
-Thus we have the following result.
+We have characterized convergence in this space in a way which is independent of the sequence $\bn$.
+Since the topology of a metrizable space is completely determined by its convergent sequences we have the following result.

-\begin{cor} The topology on $\rxy$ determined by $\dts$ does not depend on the choice of linear summable sequence $\bn$. \end{cor}
+\begin{cor} The topology on $\rxy$ determined by $\dts$ does not depend on the choice of the linear summable sequence $\bn$. \end{cor}

-Notice that Remark \ref{rmk_tsweight} also applies in this case, so we have produced an appropriate metric on Taylor series in two variables\footnote{A similar construction can be used for Taylor series on more variables.
-See Remark \ref{rmk_tsmorevar}}.
-Also notice that $\rxyz$ is not a closed subset of $(\rxy, \dts)$ and in fact $(\rxyz, \dts)$ with the restricted metric is not a complete metric space.
-To see this simply consider any collection of Taylor series in which $\si_2 \to 2\pi$.
-This does not accurately describe the structure of the semitoric systems and thus we use the altered metric from Definition \ref{def_metricts}.
-The proof of Proposition \ref{prop_dts} also proves Proposition \ref{prop_rxyz} with very few changes.
+Notice that $\rxyz$ is not a closed subset of $(\rxy, \dts)$ and $(\rxyz, \dts)$ with the restricted metric is not a complete metric space.
+To see this consider any collection of Taylor series in which $\si_2 \to 2\pi$.
+This does not accurately describe the structure of the semitoric systems ($\si_2\in[0,2\pi)$ represents a point on the circle, see the construction of the Taylor series invariant~\cite{VN2003}) and thus we use the altered metric from Definition~\ref{def_metricts}.
+Proposition~\ref{prop_rxyz} follows from a slightly altered version of the proof of Proposition~\ref{prop_dts}.

 \begin{remark} A similar construction to $\dts$ can be used to produce such a metric on Taylor series in any number of variables.
-The only difference is that to produce a metric on Taylor series in $m$ variables the sequence $\bn$ would be required to satisfy because there are $\binom{n+m-1}{n}$ terms of degree $n$ in a Taylor series on $m$ variables. \end{remark}
+The only difference is that to produce a metric on Taylor series in $m$ variables the sequence $\bn$ would be required to satisfy